mala-project/mala/_sources/features/neuralnetworks.rst.txt

 the data handler the necessary routines outlined above can be started with ``prepare_data``.
-Large datasets can be lazily-loaded into the RAM, i.e. only a subset of the entire data will be present in the RAM simultaneously. m
+Large datasets can be lazily-loaded into the RAM, i.e. only a subset of the entire data will be present in the RAM simultaneously.

 Training and inference
 ######################